-On October 29, 2015, the Illinois Department of Commerce and Economic Opportunity (Commerce) issued WIOA ePolicy Chapter 4.2 and other related policy letters (see Attachment O, formerly Attachment U in the 2020 Unified State Plan, at https://www.illinoisworknet.com/WIOA/Resources/Documents/Attachment%20U%20-%20Policy%20Documents%202020.pdf that outline Commerce's WIOA Title IB general and funding stream eligibility and documentation requirements.
+On October 29, 2015, the Illinois Department of Commerce and Economic Opportunity (Commerce) issued WIOA ePolicy Chapter 4.2 and other related policy letters (see Attachment L, formerly Attachment U in the 2020 Unified State Plan, at www.illinoisworknet.com/DownloadPrint/Attachment%20U%20-

+%20Policy%20Documents.pdf that outline Commerce's WIOA Title IB general and funding stream eligibility and documentation requirements.
 Allowable supporting documentation is listed in the attachment to the policy letter and there are many items that can be used to support eligibility and identification for priority of service.
 We require the use of TABE and other tests to verify basic skills deficiency.
 Identifying public assistance registrants is supported by data from the Illinois Department of Human Services systems.
 Veteran status is documented using the DD214 form.

-Additionally, Commerce implemented a policy establishing a Basic Skills Screening Tool for Priority of Service to help identify if an individual is basic skills deficient for the purposes of priority of service.
+Additionally, Commerce is currently drafting a policy which will include a Basic Skills Screening Tool for Priority of Service that will help identify if an individual is basic skills deficient for the purposes of priority of service.